sagigile/NavigationDrone/README.md

 This repository contains the final project for autonomous UAV visual navigation.
 The system is designed to estimate the real-time location and flight trajectory of a drone in a GPS-denied environment by relying solely on visual inputs (camera feed), reference mapping, and advanced filtering algorithms.

-**Developed at:** Ariel University, Department of Computer Science.

 ##  Trajectory Results